Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm

 \item[Zometool Shape Approximation.]
 The special DAS case of Zometool systems (cf. Section~\ref{subsec:zome} below) and corresponding shape approximation problems in 3D space have been considered in, e.g.~\cite{Davis2007,HartPicciotto2001,ZimmerKobbelt2014,ZimmerETAL2014}.
 The latter two works use a simulated annealing approach (based on local configuration improvements) to approximate a shape boundary in $\R^3$ that could be adopted to work in two dimensions as well.
 However, the simulated annealing methodology does not provide any convergence or approximation/optimality guarantees, and may exhibit considerable runtime in practice.
-These drawbacks partly motivated our developing the method proposed in Section~\ref{sec:methodology}, which differs in that it involves high-level heuristic model/design choices---in particular, the sampling phase---but solves the resul\-ting subproblems to global optimality (not restricted to local improvement sequences); moreover, the global positioning of the $\cG$-construction is included in the optimization here, but fixed in the simulated annealing approach.
+These drawbacks partly motivated our developing the method proposed in Section~\ref{sec:methodology}, which differs in that it involves high-level heuristic model/design choices---in particular, the sampling phase---but can, in principle, solve the resul\-ting subproblems to global optimality (not restricted to local improvement sequences); moreover, the global positioning of the $\cG$-construction is included in the optimization here, but fixed in the simulated annealing approach.
 We will give some further explanation why simulated annealing would be problematic for the problems considered in the present work after we formally define these problems and describe our novel algorithm, see Section~\ref{subsubsec:simulatedAnnealing}.

 Although a future ``ultimate'' goal is to refine and improve upon solving shape approximation problems in three dimensions, we focus on the 2D case throughout this paper in order to establish theoretical hardness results and a novel algorithmic framework.
 The former carry over directly to the 3D case, thus settling the open question of computational complexity in that regime as well, while we intend to utilize the latter for handling the 3D setting in future work (see Section~\ref{sec:conclusion} for some remarks in that regard).
 For such an extension, local improvement steps as employed by the simulated annealing algorithm from \cite{ZimmerKobbelt2014,ZimmerETAL2014} may become useful as heuristics or solution polishing components. \end{description}